JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-learning-resources.md

 </td>

 <td>
-Tutorial using official starter template, local Maven publishing, library structure, publishing setup
+How to use the official starter template, set up local Maven publishing, structure your library, and configure publishing.
 </td>
 <td>
 Free